SAML-Toolkits/ruby-saml/README.md

 ## Security Guidelines

-If you believe you have discovered a security vulnerability in this gem, please report it as an issue to sixto.martin.garcia@gmail.com
+If you believe you have discovered a security vulnerability in this gem, please report it by mail to the maintainer: sixto.martin.garcia+security@gmail.com

 ### Security Warning